MichaelSolati/geofirestore-js/README.md

 Attaches a `callback` to this query which will be run when the provided `eventType` fires.
 Valid `eventType` values are `ready`, `key_entered`, `key_exited`, and `key_moved`.
 The `ready` event `callback` is passed no parameters.
 All other `callbacks` will be passed three parameters:

 1. the location's key
-2. the location's [latitude, longitude] pair
+2. the location's Firestore Document
 3. the distance, in kilometers, from the location to this query's center

 `ready` fires once when this query's initial state has been loaded from the server.
 The `ready` event will fire after all other events associated with the loaded data have been triggered. `ready` will fire again once each time `updateCriteria()` is called, after all new data is loaded and all other new events have been fired.

 `key_entered` fires when a key enters this query.
 This can happen when a key moves from a location outside of this query to one inside of it or when a key is written to `GeoFirestore` for the first time and it falls within this query.

 `key_exited` fires when a key moves from a location inside of this query to one outside of it.
-If the key was entirely removed from `GeoFirestore`, both the location and distance passed to the `callback` will be `null`.
+If the key was entirely removed from `GeoFirestore`, both the document and distance passed to the `callback` will be `null`.

 `key_moved` fires when a key which is already in this query moves to another location inside of it.